jdl212/joshs-stuff/README.md

 <!-- # CU-NYC-FSF-PT-07-2020-U-C -->

-# 🏕 Our class Repo
+# 🏕 joshs repo

 ### Welcome home!

 #### Folder structure:
+hey
 - 📁 In this repo you will find our curriculum divided into folders that correspond to the week's module and content.
 In each folder:
    - 01-**Activities** - class activities, instructions, and solutions.